tytydraco/yessleep/out/I_Didnt_Follow_My_Fathers_Rules_And_Ive_Uncovered_A_Terrible_Secret.md

 To my surprise I walked home to see him wide awake, sober, and new tires in the corner of the room.
 He even helped me assemble them onto my bike.
 I felt something was off though, usually my father was drunk or sleeping but he seemed much more alert and always had his shotgun near.
 I saw his trigger finger tensing up randomly.
 I thanked my dad for the tires and immediately went to my room.

 Something was off with my dad and I expected him to be drunk but I watched as he just kept staring at the windows as if something was playing peek-a-boo.
 I considered that he might be seeing the shadows as well but that doesn't explain why- My thoughts were interrupted by a knocking on the window.
 I turned to see the pitch black night but something was a bit off.
 I squinted and I swear I could make out 8 eyes staring back.
-I didn't react much as I thought I was being paranoid like my father said and I got into my bed and tried to fall asleep but...
+I immediately realized that whatever it was, it was trying to open the window.

+I quickly ran to the window and locked it before it got inside.
+I watched as it scraped it's spider-like limbs across the window like daggers.
+I backed away as the window started to crack.
+I called out to my father but then i heard a shot go off.
+These things... they were getting into the house.

+I quickly ran out of the room to see my father struggling to fend off a giant spider that broke through a nearby window.
+I ran to my fathers aid and he pointed his finger toward his shotgun on the table nearby.
+I ran to it but stopped about a foot away before another spider fell from the ceiling, almost onto me.
+I stood in complete shock as it scurried closer.
+It was around 4 feet in size and was as wide as the table behind it.
+It lunged at me and I ducked as it flew over my head.
+It landed right behind me and I quickly made a grab for the shotgun.

+I was able to grab the shotgun as the spider charged, but I was faster.
+I shot the spider right in its face and quickly finished off the other spider that my father was fighting.
+I thought it was over when I heard my bedroom window shatter.
+My blood ran cold as a spider emerged from my room and was charging straight toward me.
+The shotgun my father owned only held 2 bullets at a time and now it looked like i was about to be trampled when right as it was about to ram into me, a large fire axe slammed into its body and crushed its head.

+I looked at my father but all I saw was cold, distant eyes.
+He brought me to my bedroom after boarding up my window and told me to tell nobody about this.
+I can hear him right now, fixing up the damage from the spiders.
+I have to tell someone about this and that's why i'm posting here.

-As i write this I cant help but feel like I'm being watched.
-I'm unsure what to make of what's happening but I'll keep in touch....
+ I'm unsure what to make of what's happening but I'll keep in touch...
 I promise.

-Thanks for reading Episode 1, Part 1.
-This was about 6.5k words and took me a lot of effort to make!
-Be ready as Part 2 Will be out in the next couple days.